SAP-samples/teched2025-XP264/exercises/ex1/README.md

 </table>

-## Exercise 1.1 - Easy access to your teched landscape.
+## Exercise 1.1 - Discover access to your teched landscape.

+  * To assist you with the discovery and ease the navigation you may use the following dashboard.

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>